Summary

 Display slide 19 and have students write a summary of what the effects of life events look like on lined paper.
 These summaries should include the following:

-After students have written their summary, students will complete the second part of the First Word, Last Word strategy, using the word SUMMARY to reflect on their understanding of summary.
+After students have written their summaries, have them complete the second part of the First Word, Last Word strategy, using the word SUMMARY to reflect on their understanding of summary.

 Display slide 20.
 Pass out a piece of lined paper to every student.